nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 As mentioned earlier, ModuLink works as a CLI, which means you will need to type and enter commands in the command box.
 To get accustomed to the interface, try the following commands (in the given the order).

 * **`create n/John Doe id/A0123456A p/24680135 e/johndoe@example.com`** : Creates your ModuLink user profile with the name John Doe and the relevant student ID, phone number and email.
-* **`addMod mod/CS2103T need group mod/CS2101 need member`**: Adds CS2103T and CS2101 module tags to your profile and indicates that you need to form or join a group for CS2103T and that you need member(s) for your CS2101 group.
+* **`addMod mod/CS2103T need group`**, followed by **`addMod mod/CS2101 need member`**: Adds CS2103T and CS2101 module tags to your profile and indicates that you need to form or join a group for CS2103T and that you need member(s) for your CS2101 group.
 * **`list`**: Lists all the profiles on ModuLink.
 * **`filter mod/CS2101`**: Filters all profiles who have CS2101 as one of their module tags.
 * **`filter mod/CS2101 need group`**: Filters all profiles who have CS2101 as one of their module tags AND need to form or join a group for it.